I finally got the nerve to start pitching to freelance job boards and was able to cut back to half time at my day job.

 I was enjoying writing and researching and building sites and designing graphics.
 Even though I was working on my business every spare moment it didn’t feel like work.
 And I loved learning about marketing.

-But I was still not bringing in enough money to quit my job and be location independent and have time to build my art projects, and a vegan eco-village, which is my dream.
+But I was still not bringing in enough money to quit my job and be location independent.

 Reevaluating my path…again!